How Much Does Biohazard Cleaning Cost?

 Deodorization services average $100 per hour and leave the property smelling as it did before the trauma.
 When odors linger, the deodorization process eliminates all traces.
 Neutralizing offensive odors is important, as it keeps the memory of the trauma from remaining in the building.

 When a trauma occurs in your residential home or commercial building, it is critical to begin the healing process.
 A first step is to consult Aftermath Services.
-Our effective techniques and compassionate approach give you an opportunity to remain in a hygienic property and close the chapter.
+Our effective techniques and compassionate approach allow you to remain in a hygienic property and close the chapter.

 Our certified trauma scene cleanup technicians are experienced in cleaning a wide range of situations.
 We’ve successfully cleaned hoarded homes, crime scenes, unattended death scenes, and rooms in which suicides have occurred.
 We remove blood as well as tear gas and pepper spray, too.